whg-training/whg-training-resources/docs/prerequisites/Jupyterlab.md

 ### Installing JupyterLab

 To install it you need the **jupyterlab** package, and **jupyter kernels** for each language you want to use.
+For the purposes of this page I'm going to assume you have [activated a conda environment](CONDA.md), and we'll use conda (or rather `mamba`) to install the package.
-For the purposes of this page I'm goinh to assume you have [activated a conda environment](CONDA.md), and we'll use conda (or rather `mamba`) to install the package.
 Follow the tabs below to install what's needed:

 1. Install the `jupyterlab` package using conda: